tirthparikh/TemPy-docs/source/index.html.md

 list_of_5_divs = div * 5
 ```

 Create DOM elements by instantiating tag classes.
-Those elemets are nodes in the DOM tree and can be attached, detached, moved and composed togheter dynamically.
+Those elements are nodes in the DOM tree and can be attached, detached, moved and composed together dynamically.

 There are other 2 ways to create TemPy objects: